What is an Attending Physician Statement (APS)?

 Depending on your condition, an insurer may require multiple APS’s from different doctors treating your critical illness or disability.
 In such a scenario, these APS’s should be consistent.

-What to consider when obtaining an Attending Physician Statement
+How to get an Attending Physician Statement

-Speaking with your doctors about the APS and reviewing the document before submitting it to your insurance company can mitigate many issues.
+Speaking with your doctors about the APS and reviewing the document before submitting it to your insurance provider can mitigate many issues.
 Doctors are busy people and because drafting an APS isn’t a priority, it’s not uncommon to find errors in their statements.
 An error can lead to denial of benefits, termination of a policy, or delays in the overall approval process.

 It’s also essential to have the proper doctor(s) complete the APS.
 A nurse practitioner, social worker, or other healthcare providers may be able to provide this information.
 Still, the insurer may deny an APS provided by anyone who’s not your attending doctor.
 Requiring anyone other than your doctor to provide the statement could cause delays and lengthen your application timeline.